diegotorres03/web-components-repository/docs/lesson-1/section-2/steps.md

   ...
   ```

 Let's use the imported assets in our component by creating a template and attaching it to the shadow root of the component.
-We will achieve this by adding the following lines to our `SecretCardComponent` class:
+We will achieve this by adding the following lines to our `SecretCardComponent` constructor after calling `super()`:
   ```js
       const template = html`
         <style>${componentStyle}</style>